 The FCC established the RND to house phone numbers that have been permanently disconnected and possibly reassigned.
 The intent is to prevent consumers from receiving unwanted calls intended for the person who was previously assigned the telephone number.
 Callers, such as pharmacies and financial institutions, will be able to verify, before calling a number, whether it’s been permanently disconnected and therefore should not be called.

-Please contact Lisa Cover in JSI’s Maryland office at 301-459-7590 if you have questions or need more information on the RND in preparation for the reporting mandate.
+If you have questions or need more information on the RND in preparation for the reporting mandate, please contact a member of our team by clicking the button below.